zl3418/InformationRetrievalSystem/README.md

 ## How to Run the Program

-1. Unzip the code repository and navigate into cs6111-project
+1. Install the required dependencies:

     ```
-    cd cs6111-project
-    ```

-3. Install the required dependencies:

-    ```
     pip install -r requirements.txt
     ```

-4. Run the program with the following command:
+2. Run the program with the following command:

     ```
     python main.py <google_api_key> <google_engine_id> <precision> <query>